djsuhas007/Coursera_Capstone/README.md

 # Coursera_Capstone
-#This is the IBM Data Science course capstone project
+#This is the IBM Data Science Prpfessional Certificate course capstone project